 At Cary Grove Animal hospital, we keep the highest standards at our hospital and want to ensure your pet's spay or neuter surgery is safe and goes smoothly.

 All pets are intubated with a breathing tube in their windpipe.
 This allows us to maintain their airway and deliver anesthetic gas and oxygen.
 All pets are hooked up to surgical monitors monitoring their heart rate, blood oxygenation levels, EKG, blood pressure and respirations.
 In addition to the "gadgets" we have a dedicated veterinary technician monitoring your pet's vital signs.
 All surgeries include balanced pain management before and during surgery, as well as after.
 All surgeries have IV catheters placed to have vascular access and to deliver fluids.
 This keeps your pet hydrated and helps keep their blood pressure normal.
 All surgical instruments and drapes are sterile and new ones are used for each surgery.
 Our standards and surgical equipment are the best available.

 All of these services are included with each surgery and are not extra fees.
 Feel free to ask our staff for a surgery estimate if needed.

 Soft Tissue Surgery

-All operations include balanced pain management and recheck progress examinations.
+All operations include balanced pain management, LASER therapy, and recheck progress examinations.
 Pre-surgical examinations are required where our digital x-ray system will be utilized to make an accurate diagnosis.

 Anterior Cruciate Ligament (ACL) rupture is one of the most common orthopedic conditions seen in dogs today.
 It can occur in any size dog from toy to giant breeds.
-Breeds such as Labradors, Golden Retrievers, and others are frequently diagnosed.
 After the ligament has ruptured it results in a swollen, unstable knee (stifle) joint causing the pet to limp and have discomfort.

 Diagnosis is made on palpation of the joint to test for instability, as well as taking x-rays.